Bouke/docx-mailmerge/README.rst

                    ])

+Starting in version 0.2.0 there's also the feature for template mergingg.
-Duplicate template page.
-Creates a copy of the template for each item in the list, does a merge, and separates the them by page breaks.
+This creates a copy of the template for each item in the list, does a merge, and separates the them by page breaks.
 ::

     document.merge_pages([